syncfusion-content/javascript-docs/js/DropDownList/Behaviour-Settings.md

 ---
 layout: post
-title: Behaviour-Settings
+title: Behavior-Settings
-description: behaviour settings
+description: behavior settings
 platform: js
 control: DropDownList
 documentation: ug
 ---

-# Behaviour Settings
+# Behavior Settings

-The following are some miscellaneous properties that helps you to change the behaviour of **DropdownList** control
+The following are some miscellaneous properties that helps you to change the behavior of **DropdownList** control

 **Target ID**